 - Brambly Hedge Spring Story, by Jill Barklem – A much loved favourite from my childhood, I always revisit the Brambly Hedge books at the start of a new season.
 In ‘Spring Story’, Wilfred celebrates his birthday, and the rest of the Brambly Hedge crew come together to throw him a surprise party.

 - How do flowers grow? from Usborne books – Another book about growth, this time of the botanical kind.
-It’s non-fiction rather than a story book, but it has over 40 flaps to lift and discover and my 2 year old absolutely loves it!
-It touches on the other seasons too, but overall very much has a Spring ‘feel’ to it,
+It’s non-fiction rather than a story book, but it has over 40 flaps to lift and discover and my younger son absolutely loves it!
+It touches on the other seasons too, but overall very much has a Spring ‘feel’ to it.

-- Rosie Plants a Radish, by Kate Petty & Axel Scheffler – Another lift-the-flap book about growing things, but it’s so cute I just had to include it!
-Sadly, it seems to be out of print in both English and German – I picked up this copy at a book sale.
-But if you spot it anywhere, or can get your hands on a copy through a third party seller, go for it!
+- Rosie Plants a Radish, by Kate Petty & Axel Scheffler – Another lift-the-flap book about growing things, though this one is a story book rather than non-fiction.
+Sadly, it seems to be out of print in both English and German, but if you spot it anywhere, or can get your hands on a copy through a third party seller, go for it!
+It follows Rosie the rabbit as she plants, grows and harvest some much loved radishes, and it even comes with radish seeds so you can plant your own afterwards.

 Do you have any favourite children’s books about Spring?
 Please feel free to share them in the comments below.